afaundez/jekyll-favicon/README.md

 ## Development

 If you want to add something, just make a PR.
-There is a lot to do.
+There is a lot to do:

+- Define and check SVG/PNG attributes before execute
+- Review SVG to PNG conversion, it working as it is, but some parameters are hard coded and may only work with the samples
+- Encapsulate image conversion
+- Tests everywhere

 ## Contributing